 There’s disappointing news on the employee engagement front.
-As reported in a recent?blog, Gallup research shows?no increase?in employee engagement last year, and only a two-point increase over the past 2.5 years.
+As reported in a recent blog, Gallup research shows no increase in employee engagement last year, and only a two-point increase over the past 2.5 years.
 You’d think with just 32% of U.S. employees fully engaged in their jobs, more companies would sit up and take notice.
 Blog author Mark Crowley makes a good point: To raise employee engagement, companies can’t simply measure it.
 We have to go further by making changes in traditional leadership practices.
 HR should be leading the charge with an innovative hiring process capable of sparking engagement at first candidate contact and efficiently securing the right leaders.

 What’s Wrong with this Process?

 When it comes to employee engagement, I don’t think it’s surprising that the leaders who create engagement are the ones who truly care about their employees as people.
 The power of the human element can’t be underestimated.
-In addition to its list of the five talents high-performing managers have, Gallup research supports that human element as essential. ?So change traditional management practices?
+In addition to its list of the five talents high-performing managers have, Gallup research supports that human element as essential.
+So change traditional management practices?
 Yes.
 Change hiring?
 Yes.
-The unifying theme for engagement across the employee lifecycle is seeing candidates-new hires-employees as people.
+The unifying theme for engagement across the employee life-cycle is seeing candidates, new hires, and employees as people.

 Do Hiring Differently

-Changes like these are faster said than done, of course, but technologies like?video interviewing can help make change in hiring happen in less time and with less resistance.
+Changes like these are faster said than done, of course, but technologies like video interviewing can help make change in hiring happen in less time and with less resistance.
 Here’s why:

-- A?purpose-built video interviewing platform?quickly makes recruiters’ lives easier after just two hours of training.
-The candidate self-scheduling feature saves so much time in a recruiter’s day, while the convenience of?on-demand video and voice interviewing?helps recruiters deliver a more qualified slate of candidates to their hiring managers faster.?
+- A purpose-built video interviewing platform quickly makes recruiters’ lives easier after just two hours of training.
+The candidate self-scheduling feature saves so much time in a recruiter’s day, while the convenience of on-demand video and voice interviewing helps recruiters deliver a more qualified slate of candidates to their hiring managers faster.
 Once recruiters give video interviewing a try, it’s an easy sell.

 - Video interviewing helps hiring managers be better at hiring.
 Managers who care about their people care about hiring the right people, and video interviewing helps them be more engaged with the process.
 On-demand interviewing makes it possible for hiring managers to work more closely with their recruiters without requiring a lot of extra time.
 With live video interviewing, hiring managers get a good sense of a candidate’s fit without the time and effort required by an on-site interview.

 - Video interviewing can make hiring feel more personalized, not less, for candidates.
 The technology offers many more ways than traditional hiring to make candidates feel appreciated and valued.
 Here are just three for example:

 Of candidates who have completed a live Modern Hire video interview, 97% say they can better present themselves as the right candidate for the job.
-When candidates provide comments like, ?Modern Hire made me feel like a part of the company already,? and??This kind of interview shows that the company is really interested in knowing the candidates, ??it indicates companies using video interviewing are creating positive hiring change.
+When candidates provide comments like, “Modern Hire made me feel like a part of the company already,” and “This kind of interview shows that the company is really interested in knowing the candidates,” it indicates that companies using video interviewing are creating a positive hiring change.